yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 <%= leftblogimage("thousands_smiths.jpg","Thousands of Agent Smith") %>

 I don't say these are not important drawbacks.
-But if you want to use the best product which handle thousand of parallel just follow me.
+But Haskell is certainly the best choice to create your new web application which could handle thousands of connexions in parallel.
-Haskell is certainly the best technical choice.
+Considering efficiency, security and quality, I believe Haskell is the best choice.
-I searched a long time and I considered efficiency, security and quality.
-In my humble opinion Haskell has the best balance.

-Furthermore, the Haskell community is just an excellent one.
-Very helpful and smart.
+Furthermore, not only the Haskell community is excellent, but Haskell is a great language and learning it will certainly make you a better programmer.

-Instead of going deep inside Haskell, we will simply start as straight as possible toward a real web application.

-Instead of reinvent the wheel, we should choose a web framework in Haskell.
+Haskell is not the only choice to make.
+The easiest path to create a web application is certainly to choose a web framework which has made a lot of work for us.
-Actually there are three choices:
+Actually there are three main choices:

 1. [Happstack](http://happstack.com)
 2. [Snap](http://snapframework.com)